facundoolano/restpect/README.md

 # restpect

-Restpect provides a set of functions to write succint and readable integration tests over RESTful APIs.
+Restpect is a small Clojure library that provides a set of functions to write succint and readable integration tests over RESTful APIs.

 ```clojure